FlorianDietz/comgra/README.md

 ## Usage

 To use comgra, modify your python code with the following commands in the appropriate places.
 Most of it just tells comgra what you are currently doing so that it knows how to associate the tensors you register.
-The file `src/scripts/run.py` contains a documented example that you can copy and will be explained in detail below.
+The file `src/scripts/run.py` ([found here](https://github.com/FlorianDietz/comgra/blob/main/src/scripts/run.py)) contains a documented example that you can copy and that will be explained in detail below.

 ```python
 import comgra